Lauren Gale (sprinter)

 Lauren Gale (born January 1, 2000) is a Canadian track and field athlete specializing in the sprint events.

 Career

+Gale was an All-American sprinter for the Colorado State Rams track and field team, finishing 8th in the 400 meters at the 2022 NCAA Division I Indoor Track and Field Championships.

 At the 2019 Pan American U20 Athletics Championships, Gale was part of the silver medal-winning 4x400 relay team.
 In July 2021, Gale was part of Canada's 2020 Olympic team in the women's 4x400 relay but was not a competitor.